Rwanda sees its 2017/18 budget up 7 pct

-KIGALI, June 8 Rwanda plans to raise government spending by 7 percent in the 2017/18 fiscal year to 2.09 trillion francs ($2.58 billion), its finance minister said on Thursday.
+KIGALI, June 8 (Reuters) - Rwanda plans to raise government spending by 7 percent in the 2017/18 fiscal year to 2.09 trillion francs ($2.58 billion), its finance minister said on Thursday.

 Claver Gatete told parliament that 17 percent of the budget will be funded by donors with the rest coming from internal revenue and borrowing, of which 362.8 billion francs will be borrowed from outside Rwanda.